Accenture/AmpliGraph/docs/experiments.rst

     In the experiments we excluded the triples where such entities appear (210 triples in from the validation set and 210 from the test set).

+.. note:: ConvKB with early-stopping evaluation protocol does not fit into GPU memory, so instead is just
+    trained for a set number of epochs.

 YAGO3-10
 --------